JDagnall/nixLoki/README.md

 ```

 Any plugins that do not have a `nixpkg` can be overlayed on `nixpkgs` in the form `pkgs.neovimPlugins.myplugin`.
-This is done by specifying the plugin repo / flake in the flake inputs, with its name set to `plugins-<myplugin-name>`.
+This is done by specifying the plugin repo/flake in the flake inputs, with its name set to `plugins-<myplugin-name>`.

 ```nix
 inputs = {